uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

     ], {% endraw %}
 ```

 I'm surprised that there isn't a pattern for Markdown code blocks by default; I was having issues with common JavaScript libraries and methods being flagged as typos.
-Additionally, I use a custom shortcode, `callout`, that kept getting flagged as a typo, so the `nunjucksExpression` pattern was a must.
+Additionally, I use a few custom shortcodes that kept getting flagged as a typo, so the `nunjucksExpression` pattern was a must.

 ## Dictionaries